gladysbabs/Prediction-of-Product-Sales/README.md

 The lmplot visualization additionally potrays that small outlets predominantly drive most of the item sales.
 ![lmplot](https://github.com/gladysbabs/Prediction-of-Product-Sales/assets/162020572/c132f8b0-dcc0-43d3-8d58-ca60171a96bc)

-To conclude on this data visualization,further investigation and stakeholder engagement is necessary to understand the negative correlation between item visibility and outlet sales.
-We also need to gather additional information on how promotional activities are conducted, the shelf placement strategies,market trends and customer preferences so as to develop a valid prediction on the sales.
+In summary, further investigation and engagement with stakeholders is essential inorder to understand the negative correlation between item visibility and outlet sales.
+Gathering additional information on promotional activities, shelf placement strategies, market trends, and customer preferences is crucial for developing accurate sales predictions.
+This comprehensive analysis will help stakeholders make informed decisions to optimize sales strategies and maximize revenue.